Trascendiendo Fronteras: Immigration at the San Diego/Tijuana Border (Tijuana, Mexico)

 The San Diego/Tijuana border is one of the busiest, most militarized, and technologically advanced borders in the world.
 Participants will work with community organizations that advocate for immigrant rights and provide humanitarian aid along the border, as well as hear from people affected by the complexities of our immigration system.
+Detailed FAQ for this trip here.

 Leaders: Camila Argueta '22 and Arein Nguyen '21